Heydon/cress/README.md

 **Cress** stands for **Componentized Reactive ...Erm...
 Scoped Stylesheets**.
 Think of **Cress** components as web components just for styling, except without having to use the web components specs.

 **Cress** is intended as a smaller, more versatile, and less complex alternative to other CSS-in-JS solutions.
-It encourages separating styling from markup and behavior while retaining a component-like organizational philosophy.
+It encourages separating styling from markup and behavior, while retaining a component-like organizational philosophy.

 Where SSR (Server-side Rendering) is applied, the basic scoped styling behaviour it offers works in IE7+.